trhallam/segysak/README.rst

 Installation
 -------------

-*SEGY-SAK* can be installed by using pip or python setuptools, we also provide an ``environment.yml`` for use with conda.
+*SEGY-SAK* can be installed by using pip.
+Dependencies are specified in the `pyproject.toml`.

 Python Package Index via ``pip``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^